cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

 The properties of JavaScript functions felt very familiar while learning Scala, as the Scala functions are [objects as well](https://gleichmann.wordpress.com/2010/11/08/functional-scala-functions-as-objects-as-functions/).
-Even more precisely, everything is an object in Scala.
+To be more precise, everything is an object in Scala.
 This is one of the key properties of the language the allows for both object-oriented and functional programming styles.

 ## Scala functions

-The fact that Scala functions are objects means that we can pass function references like any other object references as arguments into functions.
+As Scala functions are actually objects, we can pass function references like any other object references as arguments into functions.
 It is also possible to store functions as variables and return function references from functions.

 {% capture my_include %}// we can specify an increment function the usual way def increment(value: Int): Int = value + 1